Emergent Chaos-Like Dynamics of Spin-Orbit Torque-Driven Magnetic Transitions: Methods

 We additionally carried out finite-element simulations using a commercial-grade backward differentiation formula solver (COMSOL multiphysics package, COMSOL AB, Stockholm) to estimate the expected heat load on the sample induced by the pulsed current drive with a period of \SI{192}{ns}.
 We combined the simulation of the electric potential with a subsequent heat transfer across the interfaces via an electromagnetic coupling, based on the time-dependent heat equation in a 2D model of the sample.
-Based on these finite-element simulations, we estimate the Joule heating of our samples during the pump-probe imaging for the current density $j_0$ (see Extended Data Fig.~\ref{fig:ext1}d).
+We simulate the multilayer as one layer, and therefore use the current density normalized to the full stack, $j_x=\SI{2.56e11}{A \per m^2}$.
+Based on these finite-element simulations run for \SI{100}{\micro s}, we estimate the Joule heating of our samples during the pump-probe imaging for the current density $j_0$ (see Supplementary Fig.~1d).
 While the sample transiently reaches a temperature of \SI{22}{K} above room temperature, we obtain a persistent residual heating of \SI{9}{K} at our repetition rate.
 We do not expect such low residual heat to significantly alter our experimental observations.